Dáil Éireann - Volume 459 - 07 December, 1995

 Tánaiste and Minister for Foreign Affairs (Mr. Spring) Tánaiste and Minister for Foreign Affairs (Mr. Spring)

 Dáil Éireann 459 Written Answers.
-Trade Restrictions.
+Relationship with Western European Union.